nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    Use case resumes at 3.

-**Use Case: UC4 - Edit An Existing Teammates**
+**Use Case: UC4 - Edit An Existing Person**

 **Actor:** User

 **MSS:**

-1. User chooses to edit a teammate's profile.
+1. User chooses to edit a person's profile.
-2. PTS asks for the `gitUserName` of the teammate whose profile is to be edited.
+2. PTS asks for the `gitUserName` of the person whose profile is to be edited.
-3. User keys in the `gitUserName` of the teammate.
+3. User keys in the `gitUserName` of the person.
 4. Same as <u>UC3</u> 2-4.

    Use case ends.